pedroamarall/rest-builder/service-builder/README.md

 	}
 	```

-	For now, ignore ModelResourcePermissionUtil and use the simple email address check in your code.
+	For now, ignore ModelResourcePermissionUtil and use a simple email address permission check in your code.

 	The main thing to understand is that local services contain CRUD logic while remote services contain permission logic.